gethomepage/homepage/docs/widgets/services/pfsense.md

 Once pfSense API is installed, you can set the API to be read-only in System > API > Settings.

 There are two currently supported authentication modes: 'Local Database' and 'API Token'.
 For 'Local Database', use `username` and `password` with the credentials of an admin user.
-For 'API Token', utilize the `headers` parameter with `client_token` and `client_id` obtained from pfSense as shown below.
+For 'API Token', utilize the `headers` parameter with the `X-API-Key` header name and `token` value obtained from pfSense as shown below.
 Do not use both headers and username / password.

 The interface to monitor is defined by updating the `wan` parameter.
 It should be referenced as it is shown under Interfaces > Assignments in pfSense.